from £49 /night help Price for guests, Nights approx:

 From the living room a couple of small steps lead up to the tiled floor hallway with the bathroom off to the left and to the right, a modern, very well equipped breakfast kitchen with a table seating six and windows overlooking the garden.

-As for the kitchen, the bathroom also has a tiled floor plus extensive tiling above the generous bath with a shower over.
+Similar to the kitchen, the bathroom has a tiled floor plus extensive tiling above the generous bath with a shower over.

 There is also a wc, washbasin and a heated towel rail.

 The carpeted dog-leg staircase leads to the landing with a neat pine cupboard at one end and a useful OS map of the Lizard Peninsula on the wall.